-The primary focus of this course is placed on the theoretical, practical and experiential learning of the negotiations skills required to successfully maneuver in the negotiated buyer-seller exchange environment where exchange is the result of a negotiated contract.
+The primary focus of this course is placed on the theoretical, practical and experiential learning of the negotiations skills.
+Emphasis is placed on the specific negotiations skills required to successfully maneuver through the negotiated buyer-seller exchange environment.
 Prerequisite: MRKT 311 or consent of instructor.
 S.

 MRKT 440.
 Special Topics in Marketing:.
 3 Credits.

 Investigation of selected topics of importance to the marketing of goods, services, or ideas.
 May be taken a maximum of two times for credit.
 Prerequisites: MRKT 305; Junior or Senior Standing; declared CoBPA majors only.
+Repeatable to 6 credits.
 S.

 MRKT 450.
 Marketing Management.
 3 Credits.